Support Page Content

 - Apply their public health, community health education, healthcare administration and occupational health and safety knowledge to the real world while earning academic units.

-- Meet with your assigned Academic Advisor.
-Get graduation approval and discuss how many units of PUBH 195 you would like to sign up for.
+- Meet with your assigned faculty advisor and discuss how many units of PUBH 195 you would like to sign up for.

 - 4 units = 180 hours

 - Visit the Community Engagement Center Partnerships website to explore internship contracted with the University.
-Choose 3-5 possible internships sites in which you are interested.
+Choose 3-5 possible internship sites in which you are interested.
 These can be paid or unpaid internships.

-- Contact the Internship Coordinator with the above.
-They will verify that the internship site's contrat is active with the university.
+- Contact your faculty advisor to verify that the internship site's contract is active with the University.

-- Faculty Instructor - The person who will be your PUBH 195 course instructor.
-The instructor will observe and grade your PUBH 195 coursework.
+- Faculty Instructor - The person who will be your course instructor.
+The instructor will observe and grade your coursework.

 - Internship Site Supervisor - The person you will report to and will verify your hours and performance as an intern.